-- Objectives: To acquire the knowledge of complex variable necessary for the degree Physics developed in this course.
-It is advisable to have passed the Mathematics courses (Algebra and Geometry I and II, Calculus I and II).
+- Objectives: To acquire the knowledge of complex variable necessary for the degree Physics - Relationship with previous, current and future courses: Because the subject is instrumental, all the other courses of the degree in Physics may require the concepts and techniques developed in this course.
+It is advisable to have passed the Mathematics courses (Algebra and Geometry I and II, Calculus I and II). - Descriptors: Complex Numbers and Functions of complex variable.
+Differentiation, integration and series.
+Applications to the calculation of certain integrals.
+Integral transforms.
+Laplace and Fourier Transforms.